-If you have not been filing these tax returns and paying these taxes and Hawaii knows about this, they will hold on to this HARPA withholding until you get back in good standing.
+If you have not been filing these tax returns and paying these taxes, they will hold on to the HARPA withholding until you get back in good standing.
 You will have to file these tax returns and pay these taxes, including late fees and penalties.

 Even if Hawaii does not yet know that you owe these taxes, it is recommended that you come forward and pay these taxes if you owe them.
-Hawaii imposes stiff additional penalties for those that know about the tax but still decide to willfully ignore them – and there is generally no statute of limitations on unfiled tax returns.
+Hawaii imposes stiff additional penalties for those that know about the tax but still decide to willfully ignore them – and there is generally no statute of limitations on tax returns that have not been filed.

 How to get your HARPTA withholding back from Hawaii

-In cases where you paid all of your GE and TA taxes and your capital gains owed to Hawaii, and they are less than what was withheld, you can file for a refund of the HARPTA withholding.
+In cases where you paid all of your GE, TA, and capital gains taxes owed to Hawaii, and the income tax owned to Hawaii on computed capital gains are less than the amount withheld, you can file for a refund of the HARPTA withholding.
 You do this by filing a non resident Hawaii Income Tax form known as Form N15.

 Hire us to retrieve your HARPTA withholding